 She works closely with you, your physicians, your family and even hires vocational evaluators and functional capacity evaluators to develop the necessary evidence to create a shock and awe appeal.
 The goal is to take apart every reason the carrier is using to deny your claim and explain every reason and piece of evidence that proves why you are entitled to your disability benefits.

 Many disability policies have a 180 day period in which to file an appeal.
 The length of the appeal period can vary from policy to policy.
-While 180 days sounds like a life time, it often takes that long to gather the necessary information, schedule and complete our functional capacity evaluation (FCE), vocational evaluation (VE) and the statement of you and your physicians.
+While 180 days sounds like a lifetime, it often takes that long to gather the necessary information, schedule and complete our functional capacity evaluation (FCE), vocational evaluation (VE) and the statement of you and your physicians.

-Nancy writes every appeal which range in length from 25 to 60 pages.
+Nancy writes every appeal which ranges in length from 25 to 60 pages.
 She creates the shock and awe appeal package in anticipation that a lawsuit may be filed if the Appeal is denied.
 It is all in black and white and is sent to the Department of Insurance, as appropriate, to set up a bad faith claim against your carrier.
 Unfortunately, not every state allows a bad faith claim.